piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

-3.0
+3.0.3
 *Attention:* This update works only with WooCommerce 2.1 (or later) and Wordpress 3.8 (or later).
 Install it only if your system meets the requirements.

-* WooCommerce 2.1 (or later) compatibility
+* Supports only WooCommerce 2.1 (or later)
 * Bulk print actions
 * Print buttons in the front-end
 * Redesigned template look
 * New template structure and hooks to modify it

+3.0
+* Supports only WooCommerce 2.1 (or later)

 == Upgrade Notice ==

-3.0
+3.0.3
 * This update works only with WooCommerce 2.1 (or later) and Wordpress 3.8 (or later).
 Install it only if your system meets the requirements.
 * Prior print templates aren't compatible.
 Read the [FAQ](http://wordpress.org/plugins/woocommerce-delivery-notes/faq/) to customize the new template.
 * Translations aren't updated, except German.